adegard/R_STAT/README.md

 # R_STAT
-Some R Statistical Files used for Six Sigma projects or trading.
+Some R Statistical Files used for Six Sigma projects.

 # R Editor for Six Sigma